Soesterberg Air Base station crest.

 Vertical aerial photo of the three Soesterberg runways after the lengthening of the 09/27 runway, rotated by me to show the north side up

-(Photo: RNL Navy collection collection Nederlands Instituut voor Militaire Historie).
+(RNLNavy collection via Nederlands Instituut voor Militaire Historie).

 Skyblazers F-100s at Soesterberg (notice the 32FIS lettering on the bumper of the truck), early 1960s (photo by Bill Snell, via Mario Warnaar).

-Six Delta Daggers of 32 TFS on the Soesterberg flight line (Photo: collection Nederlands Instituut voor Militaire Historie).
+Eight Delta Daggers of 32 TFS on the Soesterberg flight line in the mid 1960s.
+Although the red-white-blue tails proved to be very popular with the Dutch, they weren't carried all that long. ( Nederlands Instituut voor Militaire Historie).

 Ca. 1980 photo of Alouette III 'A-247' at Soesterberg (Photo: collection Nederlands Instituut voor Militaire Historie).